valinsogna/advanced_programming_2021/c++/05_copy_move_semantics/exercises/readme.md

   // insert a new node with the value v according to the method m
+  // this method is used to fill the list
+  //PASS by REF, R REF, VALUE
-  // this method is used to fill the list void insert(const value_type& v, const Insertion_method m);
+  //With move semantics in C++11 is not a bad idea to pass by REF void insert(const value_type& v, const Insertion_method m);

   // return the size of the list